Skip to main content

 • Replace CLIENT_ID and CLIENT_SECRET with your credentials (get them here).

 • Replace sonarApiToken with your SonarQube token.
-To obtain it, follow this documentation
+To obtain it, follow this documentation.

 • Replace sonarOrganizationId with your SonarQube organization ID.
 To obtain it, follow this documentation.
 Note that the SonarQube organization ID is not required when using on-prem sonarqube instance.